alkampfergit/personal-blog/codewrecks/content/post/general/some-thoughts-over-7zip.md

 mx=9-> 74693 ms file size 78668370 global reduction of 09.2% relative increase in compression time 2150.1% vs relative reduction 32.9%
 {{< / highlight >}}

-As you can see level 1 need 3.4 seconds to run and produces an archive that is **27.8% of the original space**, increasing the compression level to 7 needs 38 seconds to run but we have not a great reduction in size (21.5 vs 27.8%).
-We got an increment in running time of 1088% with a relative reduction size of the archive of 77.1%.
-It is **clear that in my situation using compression level 1 is far better than level 7**.
+As you can see level 1 need 3.4 seconds to run and produces an archive that is **27.8% of the original space**, increasing the compression level to 7 needs 38 seconds to run but we have not a great reduction in size (21.5% vs 27.8%).
+With an increment in running time of 1088% with a small reduction of size of generated archive, it is **clear that in my situation using compression level 1 is far better than level 7**.

 The real gain in size happens at compression level 9, where I have an archive that is 9.2% of the original size, but I need 74.5 seconds to run.
 So I have a 2150% increase in time with a relative reduction of size of 32.9 comparing to level 1.

+> If you have reduced upload bandwidth usually having reduced size of artifacts is the top one priority.

-This is what developers found, they never have an archive **less than 78 MB in size**.
-Now I try the very same test with the old 9.2 version of 7za.exe.
+But I have a real strange report from developer tesam, if they manually create the archive, they are not able to get an archive that is **less than 78 MB in size**.
+The only difference is that pipeline script uses the really old 9.20 version (7za), so I executed the very same test with that version.

 {{< highlight powershell "linenos=table,linenostart=1" >}}
 7za920.exe mx=1-> 28957 ms file size 227614220 global reduction of 26.5% relative increase in compression time 833.5% vs relative reduction 95.2%